tjtelan/tjtelan.github.io/content/blog/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020.md

 * The `.add_service()` method takes `RemoteCliServer::new(cli_server)` to create a gRPC server with our generated endpoints via `RemoteCliServer` and our trait impl via `cli_server`.

-* The `serve()` method takes in our parsed listening address, providing the hint the compiler needed to infer the required type and returns an `async Result&lt;> ` for us to `.await` on.
+* The `serve()` method takes in our parsed listening address, providing the hint the compiler needed to infer the required type and returns an `async Result<T> ` for us to `.await` on.

 ### main.rs - so far